Companies In Europe Are Being Hit By A Massive Ransomware Attack

 CORRECTION

-The ransom message posted by demanding $300 worth of Bitcoin
+The ransom message posted by Symantec demanded $300 worth of bitcoin.
+A previous version of this post incorrectly reported the ransom was 300 bitcoin.

 If You Have Windows, Update It Right Now To Keep This Massive Hack Out